fredeco-gh/FYS-STK3155_Project3/README.md

 - `tise1d/` - Folder containing code for the quantum harmonic oscillator problem.
 It contains:

 - `analytic_ho.py` - file with functions for the analytical solution to the harmonic oscillator problem, as well as code to compare NN results with the analytical one.
 - `numerical_ho.py` - file with code for finding the numerical finite difference solution to the Schrödinger equation
 - `tise1d.py` - code implementing a physics informed neural network for the time independent Schrödinger equation, including the desired cost function.

 - `utils/` - Folder with simple utilities.
+It contains:

+-`cell_magic.py` - file that defines skip_if function
+-`plotting.py` - file with code to plot the results of the grid search analysis.
+- `utils.py` - contains a function to generate data points

 Notes

-- The notebooks in `code/` reproduce the experiments and figures in the report.
+- The notebooks in `code/` reproduce the experiments in the report.
 - Most notebooks take a while to run, especially those involving hyperparameter searches.
 To load our computed results directly, set the top variable `LOAD_FROM_FILE = True` in each of the notebooks.
-- The core implementation is under `code/utils/` and is importable from the notebooks.

 ## Running the code